alexwine36/Portfolio/apps/portfolio/content/projects/b2b-app/index.md

 # The Problem

-A business-to-business event held annually in New Mexico needed a better way to manage attendees, voting, and, contacts.
-After approaching the person who ran the event brainstorming ensued.
+A business-to-business event held annually in New Mexico needed a better way to manage attendees, voting, and, contacts, after approaching the person who ran the event brainstorming ensued.
 Voting at the event was with glass bowls and business cards.
 If there was a way to move this process online people could advertise the competition, their business, and the event.
 Attendee management was using printed spreadsheets which was a slow process and often created long queues at the door.
 After the event infographics were sent to attendees which took a long time to compile and aggregate.